serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 #### Differences

-You might be confused by a few of the properties on our fields; `complexity`, `sortable`, and `filter` are all custom properties that are not part of the `graphql.js` reference implementation:
+If you look at my Type Definitions, you might be confused by a few of the properties on our fields -- `complexity`, `sortable`, and `filter` are all custom properties that are not part of the `graphql.js` reference implementation.
+These fields are used for advanced functionality in my application:

   - `complexity`: This property is used by the `graphql-query-complexity` library to calculate the complexity score of a field.
 You provide it with a function that returns an integer value.
 That function is automatically given your field's query arguments and the computed complexity score of the child type you're fetching.
 The further we nest our queries, these scores will get exponentially bigger.
 Requesting too many of these fields will deplete our complexity budget faster.
   - `sortable`: If set to true, this field will be included in our list of sortable fields in the OrderBy input for this type, which is used in query arguments elsewhere in our schema.